XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 end

 api_instance = XeroRuby::AccountingApi.new
-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
-credit_notes = { "CreditNotes":[ { "Type":"ACCPAYCREDIT", "Contact":{ "ContactID":"430fa14a-f945-44d3-9f97-5df5e28441b8" }, "Date":"2019-01-05", "LineItems":[ { "Description":"Foobar", "Quantity":2.0, "UnitAmount":20.0, "AccountCode":"400" } ] } ] } # CreditNotes | an array of Credit Notes with a single CreditNote object.
+credit_notes = { creditNotes:[ { type: CreditNote.TypeEnum.ACCPAYCREDIT, contact:{ contactID:"430fa14a-f945-44d3-9f97-5df5e28441b8" }, date:"2019-01-05", lineItems:[ { description:"Foobar", quantity:2.0, unitAmount:20.0, accountCode:"400" } ] } ] } # CreditNotes | Credit Notes with array of CreditNote object in body of request
 opts = {
-  summarize_errors: true # Boolean | shows validation errors for each credit note }
+  summarize_errors: false, # Boolean | If false return 200 OK and mix of successfully created obejcts and any with validation errors
+  unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }

 begin